Skip to content

 Kelly Lakis

-Design Zippered pockets + canvas strap.
-Edgy.
-Market
+Design Zippered exterior pockets and wide canvas strap.
+Sporty Kelly variant.
+Market context

 Shop Lakis